bretmorin/html-journey-notes/README.md

         flex-direction: column;
         ```
         - One note is that when switching flexbox direction to be column, all directional properties are reversed; align-items will be vertical instead of horizontal, for example
+    - At this point most of the styling should be complete, and we now have to align everything properly.